 Lengthy Sitting Poses

-A nice and cosy pose, great for showing a relaxed time indoors or outdoors.
+A nice and cosy pose, great for showing a relaxed time

 Capture the model walking into the shot or frame for a less staged look.